 In doing some research into why this number is so low, I discovered that, even though things have changed enormously in society for women, we still have a long way to go when it comes to intellectual property ownership.

-When patent law was passed in 1790, women were granted the same privileges as men.
+When patent Law was passed in 1790, women were granted the same privileges as men.
 Even though single women could do whatever they wanted with their patents, married women didn’t have the same rights.
 Their husbands owned everything, including their patents.
 It would take another 50 years for the laws to change and 130 years for women to even get the right to vote!

 So, now that women can vote, own property, and invent, why don’t they?
 Between scientific studies and my own personal polling, I discovered that the answer wasn’t what I thought it was.
 The obvious answer is that there is still a very small number of women in STEM careers.
 But that doesn’t answer the question about why there are so few women inventors.